Our Core Values

 We have a robust and active children’s Sunday School program.
 Children ages two-years-old to fifth grade are assigned to classes based on their school age and remain in that class from August to June.
 Sunday School is 9:45-10:45 a.m.
 Find out more here.

 From 6th grade until 12th grade our youth ministry program welcomes all young people to serve, learn and grow in love for each other and God.
-Starting August 29, youth will meet during the Sunday School hour (9:45) in Jubilee Hall.
+Youth meet during the Sunday School hour (9:45) in Jubilee Hall.
 To find out more about our Youth Ministry program click here.

 God is the creator, the genius behind everything, the giver of life, and one who always loves us and invites us into love with God and others.